6 Days in Paris – Agenda

 I’ll send an email later with options for transportation to Paris and tips to minimize jet lag.
 Even so, the first couple of days aren’t going to be pretty.
 But, being the strong, determined women we are we will power through.
 After you get to the apartment I imagine you’ll want to get settled into your room and then freshen up.

 If possible, I suggest NOT napping, unless you set the alarm for a 30 min catnap.
-Let’s plan on being ready to head out of the apartment by 2:30 or 3:00 pm.
+Let’s plan on being ready to head out of the apartment by 1:00 – 1:30 pm, if possible.
+We have somewhere we have to be by 4:30.
+Shhhhhh.
+It’s a surprise.

 Here’s the plan: